deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 Multi Site Spin System
 ''''''''''''''''''''''

-To create a spin system with more than one site, we simply add more site objects to the sites list.
+To create a spin system with more than one site, we simply add more site instances to the sites list.
 Here we create a :math:`^{13}\text{C}` site and add it along with the previous proton site to a new spin system.